shavezhussain/Python_Challenge/README.md

-# PyBank and PyPoll Data Analysis
+**Using Visual Studio Code (VSCode) for PyBank and PyPoll Data Analysis**

-This repository contains two Python projects: PyBank and PyPoll.
-Each project analyzes specific datasets and provides insightful information based on the data.
+Welcome to the repository containing two exciting Python projects: PyBank and PyPoll.
+These projects delve into datasets, extracting valuable insights using the powerful capabilities of Visual Studio Code (VSCode).

 ## Project Structure

-The repository is organized as follows:

-- `PyBank` folder:
-  - `resources` sub-folder: Contains the dataset used for financial analysis.
-  - `analysis` sub-folder: Contains the output text file of the financial analysis.
-  - `main.py`: Python script for analyzing financial data.

-- `PyPoll` folder:
-  - `resources` sub-folder: Contains the dataset used for election analysis.
-  - `analysis` sub-folder: Contains the output text file of the election analysis.
-  - `main.py`: Python script for analyzing election data.

-## PyBank - Financial Analysis

-The `PyBank` project focuses on financial data analysis.
-It performs the following tasks:

-- Calculates the total number of months in the dataset.
-- Calculates the net total amount of "Profit/Losses" over the entire period.
-- Calculates the changes in "Profit/Losses" over time and calculates the average of those changes.
-- Identifies the greatest increase and decrease in profits along with their corresponding dates.

-To run the analysis, execute `main.py` in the `PyBank` folder.

-## PyPoll - Election Analysis

-The `PyPoll` project analyzes election data to provide insights into the election results.
-It performs the following tasks:

-- Calculates the total number of votes cast.
-- Lists all candidates who received votes.
-- Calculates the total number of votes each candidate won.
-- Calculates the percentage of votes each candidate received.
-- Identifies the winner of the election based on the popular vote.

-To run the analysis, execute `main.py` in the `PyPoll` folder.

-## Instructions

-1. Clone the repository to your local machine using `git clone <repository-url>`.

-2. Navigate to the respective project folder you want to analyze (PyBank or PyPoll).

-3. Make sure you have the necessary dependencies installed.

-4. Run the analysis by executing the `main.py` script.
-The results will be displayed in the terminal, and an output text file will be generated in the `analysis` sub-folder.

-5. View the results in both the terminal and the generated output text file.
+Navigate through the repository's well-organized structure:

+- **PyBank Folder**:
+  - **resources Sub-folder**: Houses the dataset used for detailed financial analysis.
+  - **analysis Sub-folder**: Presents the output text file produced from financial analysis.
+  - **main.py**: The Python script responsible for performing in-depth financial data analysis.

+- **PyPoll Folder**:
+  - **resources Sub-folder**: Contains the dataset for thorough election analysis.
+  - **analysis Sub-folder**: Holds the output text file generated during election analysis.
+  - **main.py**: The Python script that executes the intricate election data analysis.

+## PyBank - Delving into Financials

+The `PyBank` project is a playground for financial enthusiasts.
+It undertakes the following pivotal tasks:

+- Computes the total count of months featured in the dataset.
+- Calculates the overall net sum of "Profit/Losses" throughout the recorded period.
+- Tracks the fluctuations in "Profit/Losses" over time, calculating the average of these changes.
+- Identifies both the most significant profit increase and decrease, complete with their respective dates.

+Experience this financial journey by running `main.py` located within the `PyBank` folder.

+## PyPoll - Unveiling Election Insights

+In the realm of `PyPoll`, election data gets unraveled to present gripping insights.
+The project takes on the following mission:

+- Evaluates the total number of votes cast during the election.
+- Enumerates all the candidates who garnered votes.
+- Computes the total votes each candidate secured.
+- Determines the percentage of votes each candidate received.
+- Recognizes the election champion based on the popular vote.

+Witness the magic unfold by executing `main.py` found within the `PyPoll` folder.

+## How to Engage

+Let's embark on this data exploration using Visual Studio Code (VSCode):

+1. Clone the repository using the command `git clone <https://github.com/shavezhussain/Python_Challenge>`.

+2. Navigate to the specific project folder you're eager to investigate, be it PyBank or PyPoll.

+3. Confirm that you've installed the essential dependencies.

+4. Initiate the analysis by executing the `main.py` script.
+Behold the results within the terminal, and watch the output text file come to life within the `analysis` sub-folder.

+5. Immerse yourself in the outcomes presented both in the terminal and the text file, capturing the essence of your data-driven journey.